-Here in Badian there is a jungle trail whereby, with a professional guide, you can encounter over 10km of hopping, skipping, jumping, swinging, scrambling and swimming through the turquoise gatorade-like waters.
-All the way to the gold at the end of the rainbow: Kawasan Falls.
+Here in Badian, there is a jungle trail whereby, with a professional guide, you can encounter over 10km of hopping, skipping, jumping, swinging, scrambling and swimming through the turquoise Gatorade-like waters.
+All the way to the gold at the end of the rainbow: Kawasan Falls, one of the best places to visit in the Philippines.

 Where is Badian?
 How do you get to Badian?